 Based on the methodology developed, the use of information from the Agency's financial reporting system and the results of the agreed upon procedures performed to date, management believes the Schedule is fairly presented.
-The Independent Accountants' Report on Applying Agreed-Upon Procedures for the current and prior year subarea allocations may be obtained upon request to the Agency.
+The Independent Accountants' Report on Applying Agreed-Upon Procedures for the current year subarea allocations are included at the end of this report.

-Peter M. Rogoff

-Chief Executive Officer
+Peter M. Rogoff Chief Executive Officer

-Tracy Butler

-Chief Financial Officer
+Tracy Butler Chief Financial Officer

-Jeff Clark

-Deputy Executive Director Financial Operations
+Jeff Clark Deputy Executive Director Financial Operations Controller

-Controller

-Schedule of Sources and Uses of Funds by Subarea For the year ending December 31, 2019 (in thousands)
+Schedule of Sources and Uses of Funds by Subarea For the year ending December 31, 2020 (in thousands)